 Klamath Falls is equidistant between Oregon’s only national park, Crater Lake National Park, and Lava Beds National Monument.
-I enjoyed peering into the blue waters of the U.S.’s deepest lake but the 15 metres of snow the region gets kept me from hiking to the lake’s surface (I had to go through a snow tunnel just to find the loo).
+I enjoyed peering into the blue waters of the U.S.’s deepest lake but the 15 m of snow the region gets kept me from hiking to the lake’s surface (I had to go through a snow tunnel just to find the loo).

 Some locals told me they hoped Lava Beds National Monument would become the U.S.’s 60th national park but whether it does or not, its still worth visiting its underground caves.
 You don’t need to be a professional spelunker as guided tours are available.

-You can swim in a geothermal-heated pool
+Swim in a geothermal-heated pool

-Klamath Falls is blessed with an abundance of geothermal resources.
+The town is blessed with an abundance of geothermal resources.
 You can swim at the geothermal heated Ella Redkey outdoor pool.
 The Oregon Institute of Technology uses solar and geothermal heat and is the only energy independent institute of its kind in the U.S.